DEFRA/defra-ai-sdlc/pages/getting-started/project-setup.md

 # Project Setup

-Setting up a development project effectively using AI tools and techniques ensures smooth collaboration, high productivity, and adherence to best practices.
-Below is a detailed guide for initialising your project:

-This guide outlines how to set up a development project using AI tools and techniques.
-A proper setup ensures:
+This guide shows you how to set up a development project using AI tools and techniques.
-- smooth collaboration
-- high productivity
-- adherence to best practices

 ## Initial Setup

-1. **Choose Project Platform**
-   - select hosting platform (GitHub, GitLab, Bitbucket)
-   - agree on Git branching strategy
-   - document collaboration guidelines

-2. **Configure Repository**
+1. . **Configure Repository**

    With CDP:
    - initialise CDP project
    - configure GitHub repository automatically